ankeesler/btool/doc/plan.md

 - Profile - where are the bottle necks?
 - Use valgrind to check memory leaks (or -fsanitize= with clang?)
 - Check that files are linted in ci.
+- Can the string manipulation in these fs functions be cleaned up at all?
+- Cmd should really be printed to stream instead of calling .String()
+- Add a README to the example directory to show how to run btool to build examples.
+- Add a -help flag to show btool flags.

 ## Bugs